netlify-templates/victor-hugo/site/content/publications/step-up-phenotyping-analysis.md

   baseline characteristics to group participants into distinct behavioral phenotypes and evaluated differential responses to a physical activity intervention.
 Engagement varies significantly across the identified phenotypes.
-The hope is to levarege this methodology to improve patient engagement across multiple clinical domains.
+The hope is to leverage this methodology to improve patient engagement across multiple clinical domains.
 authors: >-
   Xisui Shirley Chen , Sujatha Changolkar, Amol S. Navathe,  Kristin A. Linn,